Physiology-Informed Multivariate Variational Mode Decomposition for Orientation-Robust Sensing Using Distributed Millimeter-Wave Radar Systems: Preliminaries

-Unlike univariate VMD, which estimates center frequencies independently for each channel, MVMD enforces consistency by extracting IMFs with shared modes $\omega_k$ across all channels.
-This property is crucial for integrating signals from multiple radar viewpoints in the proposed system.
+If conventional univariate VMD is applied independently to each channel, the center frequencies are estimated separately for each signal.
+In contrast, MVMD enforces consistency by extracting IMFs with shared modes $\omega_k$ across all channels.
+However, MVMD does not explicitly model the constraints on harmonic characteristics caused by the quasiperiodicity of physiological signals; therefore, the proposed method incorporates these properties.